sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-- quite similar to the option one.
-Main difference is that the error case (the left side) contains also data
+- Either is a disjoint union.
+It means the result can be either one or the other, but not both

 ---